libu2548/cr10core/CAD/electronics bay/README.md

 The provided adapters are designed to make it possible to integrate these standard DIN rail components into the printer's electronics panel.

-all 3d printer components have an adaptator somwhere on the web so go find it